Vulnerable

 AI Resilience Report forFile Clerks

-File Clerks are less resilient to AI impacts than most occupations, according to our analysis of 7 sources.
+File Clerks are much less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

 Learn more about how you can thrive in this position